-Dharmasthala also called as ‘Kuduma’ in the early pages is an important and famous place of pilgrimage in Karnataka.
+History – Dharmasthala also called as ‘Kuduma’ in the early pages is an important and famous place of pilgrimage in Karnataka.
 It is situated near the river Nethravathi.
 The place has picturesque sourroundings.
 It is a centre for Jaina, Shaiva and also Vaishnava religious culture.
 There is situated the Chandranatha Basadi the place of worship and was built by Ammadevi and her husband Baramanna Pergade.
 Sri Manjunatha swamy the main diety of the place was brought from Kadri iin Mangalore.
 It was installed near the shrine of Dharmadaivas.
 Annual all religious meet and literary conference will take place regularly under the stewardship of the Hegede family which constitute the religious head of the place.
 At the top of the hill near by is situated a huge monolithic statue of lord Bahubali.
-This was installed in 1973.
 Vasanthamahal, Manjusha museum, Car museum and the zoological garden are the other important places to be visited.
-The Statue of Bahubali was carved by Sri Gopala Renjala Shenoy in Karkala.
 Later it was moved from Karkala to Dharmasthala in a big trolley.
 Dharmasthala attracts thousands of pilgrims everyday from nook’s and corner’s of the country.
 Many educational and religious institutions are run by the trust here.
 Mass marriages are conducted every year and thus providing and taking part in the social work.

-Dharmasthala is situated in the Belathangadi taluk and is at a distance of 16 Km from it and it is at a distance of 75 Kms from Mangalore.
+How to Reach – Dharmasthala is situated in the Belathangady taluk and is at a distance of 16 Km from it and it is at a distance of 75 Kms from Mangalore.
 Free lodging and boarding facilities are provided here by the trust.